Antarctica, the coldest continent on Earth, is experiencing unprecedented

 significantly to global sea level rise, posing a threat to coastal cities and

 habitats around the world.
+The destabilization of ice shelves, such as the

 - Ecosystem Disruption: Warming temperatures disrupt the life cycles and